Jayeskumar/Tuberculosis-Classification/README.md

 # Motivation
 In this century where everything is at our fingertips, why wait in a long queue to get your X-rays scanned by a radiologist?
 Especially to find out if you or your loved ones are affected by a serious disease like Tuberculosis?
 Not anymore, we’ve developed a system that brings radiologists to your fingertips!

-# Table of contents

-- Project Title
-- Dataset
-- Demo-Preview
-- Motivation
-- Table of contents
-- Installation
-- Contribute
-- License

-# Installation

-To use this project, first clone the repo on your device using the command below: